ImageMagick/Usage-Markdown/canvas/index.md

 Now remember all the blurred random images were generated from the same initial random image, thus they are all related.
 But every new random image generated will have a completely different pattern, though the patterns will more or less look similar in structure.

-But first lets give a full example of generating a 'blured random image' from scratch...
+But first let's give a full example of generating a 'blurred random image' from scratch...

 ~~~
 convert -size 100x100 xc:  -channel G +noise Random \